Elon Musk Sides With Trump On Trade With China, Citing 25 Percent Import Duty On American Cars - Slashdot

 "4th largest" does not imply 1 - 3 were p

-Japan only allows so many American cars to be sold (Score:4, Informative)
+Japan only allows so many American cars to be sold (Score:5, Informative)

 Japan exported more than 1.6 million vehicles to America in 2015, while the U.S. sold less than 19,000 vehicles to Japan, accounted for about